phillips109/tax-bash/CONTRIBUTING.md

 9. Once the 2025 version is available in January 2026. place the 2025 version in a T25 folder next to the T24 folder, following the same process using T25 instead of T24.

+## How to update your program at any time
 1. Download T24.tar.gz
 2. Go to your equivalent of TB/PW
 3. Move T24.tar.gz from ~/Downloads to TB/PW